Shiyuang-scu/ShapeCNF/README.md

 <img src="./architecture.png" height=350>
 </p>

+The architecture of ShapeCNF.
+It has two major components: 1) shape-based feature extractor and 2) conditional neural field.
+The shape-based feature extractor takes data segments as input, and encodes each segment as a fixed-length vector representation (i.e shape-based feature) by using dynamic time warping.
+The CRF component takes the set of shape-based features as input and models their temporal correlations.
+Then CRF component outputs the marginal distribution of each data segment being normal or change point given the set of shape-based features.

 ## Results

 We evaluate our approach on two human acticity time-series datasets, which are often considered for change point detection.